Agile project management and certification

 Boost your career

-If you work either as a project manager, or work as part of an agile team using something like Scrum or XP, you can boost your career by gaining professional agile project management certification.
+If you work either as a project manager, or work as part of an agile team using something like Scrum or XP, you can boost your career by gaining professional certification.
 That’s because having professional certification shows employers that you have the knowledge to complement and boost your experience in the field.

 Most popular certification